santarini/batch-stock-scrape/README.md

 # batch-stock-scrape

-This takes a list of tickers in a spreadsheet and populates a spreadsheet with that companies data points.
+This takes a list of tickers in a spreadsheet and populates that same spreadsheet with that comapny's data points (price, technical indicators, fundamental indicators, financials, financial ratios, earnings, etc).
+Data points are taken from a JSON api hosted at <a href="https://iextrading.com/">IEX Trading<a/>, parsed with VBA into the spreadsheet.

 Make sure you enable a Microsoft Scripting Runtime reference.